Passover DinnerPassover CelebrationHappy Jewish Passover

 Passover in India

-The Jewish community considered Passover as one of the largest festivals that is celebrated with huge pomp and glory across the world.
-This holy festival is marked on the 15th day of the first Hebrew month, Nisan, of the Jewish calendar.
+The holy festival of Passover is celebrated on the 15th day of the first Hebrew month Nisan, of the Jewish calendar.
 This date usually falls in months of either March or April as per the Gregorian calendar.
 Passover, or Pesach, commemorates the liberation of the Israelites from the slavery of the Egyptians about 3,000 years ago.
-Since then, the festival celebrates freedom and the start of a new life every year.
-The Indian Jews celebrate the festival with accurate rituals and customs.
+Since then, the festival has come to celebrate the freedom and the start of a new life every year.
+The Indian Jews celebrate the festival following all the conventional rituals and customs.
+However, there are a few differences in the foods Indian and most European Jews eat at the Seder - the main one being the inclusion of rice at the Indian feast, much like the tradition of Sephardic Jews of Middle Eastern and Spanish descent.
+Charosis (also called charoset), made with apples, nuts and wine by Jews of Eastern European ancestry, contains raisins, dates and sesame paste in the Indian tradition.
 One can feel the wonderful amalgamation of Indian and Jewish traditions in Passover celebrations here.
-Know more about Indian Pesach celebrations in the following lines.
+Explore the article below to learn more about Indian Pesach celebrations.

 Passover Celebrations In India

-However, the customs and traditions followed by Indian Jews are similar to Hindus both temperamentally and linguistically.
+• The customs and traditions followed by Indian Jews are similar to Hindus, both temperamentally and linguistically.
 Even the delicacies prepared are a blend of Indo-Jewish flavors.
 Unlike the chopped liver, potato pancakes, brisket of beef and matzo ball soup found in a Jewish home, the food is typically different in India.
 For Passover, the Indian Jews prepare molagachi (mahogany chicken with black pepper), ellegal (spice-rubbed fish in cool herb salsa), masalachi (mutton braised with garlic and coriander) and appam (coconut crepes with date sauce).